Finder: Searching for Files

 ->in(['src', 'tests']) // searches directly in src/ and tests/

 Relative paths are relative to the current directory.
-Of course, absolute paths can also be specified:
+Absolute paths can also be specified, of course:

 Finder::findFiles('*.php')